Tag

 Image used with permission by copyright holder

 HomeKit doesn’t have the largest selection of smart locks, but that doesn’t really matter when you have something as well-rounded as the Aqara Smart Lock U100.
-Not only does it offer full HomeKit support, but you’ll even gain access to Apple home keys — allowing you to unlock your door with your iPhone or Apple Watch.
+Not only does it offer full HomeKit support, but you’ll even gain access to Apple home keys — allowing you to unlock your door with your or Apple Watch.
 There’s also the standard keypad for entering a passcode, along with a fingerprint sensor that can store several dozen fingerprints (so your whole family can enter the home without worrying about forgetting their password or smartphone).

 A physical key is included for emergency access, and the smart lock is designed to run for up to eight months before you’ll need to replace its batteries.
 Other standout features include “Do Not Disturb Mode,” auto-locking, and an IP65 rating to help it withstand whatever nature throws its way.